logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-ds.md

 ## Overview

+DC/OS (the Distributed Cloud Operating System) is an open-source, distributed operating system based on the Apache Mesos distributed systems kernel.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Mesosphere DC/OS metrics to Logz.io, you need to add the **inputs.dcos** and **outputs.http** plug-ins to your Telegraf configuration file.